 William Lilly was aware of the importance of dispositors and used them in his delineations of horary charts.
 For example, the the chart of the tradesman who wanted to know if he would become rich (CA 177), which I discussed in the previous post, Lilly relied on dispositors to answer the horary question.

 Lilly writes that the querent’s wealth should be shown by Mars, the ruler of the 2nd house, and by the DISPOSITOR of the Part of Fortune, which is also Mars.
-Because Mars is in the 1st house closely conjunct the Ascendant degree, Lilly reasons that wealth will come to the querent largely through his own efforts.
+Because Mars is in the 1st house closely conjunct the Ascendant degree, Lilly reasons that material wealth (signified by Pars Fortuna) will come to the querent largely through his own efforts.

 In addition, Jupiter, which is a general or universal signifier of wealth, is prominently conjoined to the Angle of the M.C. and occupies Cancer, the sign of its exaltation.
 Jupiter is also strongly connected to the Ascendant by a square aspect.

 Lilly goes on to point out that the Moon is separating from a sextile to 2nd ruler Mars (his wealth) and from a conjunction to Mercury, and applying to a conjunction to Venus, ruler of the Ascendant and signifier of the querent.
 In other words, the Moon is transferring the light from Mars and Mercury to Venus.
 For some reason Lilly does not mention that the Moon is also separating from its trine to Saturn and transferring Saturn’s light to Venus.